fancc1990/hello-world/README.md

 # hello-world
-First learning to use the GitHub
+Just a test for using the GitHub！